 There's something you should know:

-Unlike almost all Copy and Paste Ads reviews out there, I'm not here to try and sign you up to this system.
+Unlike almost all Copy and Paste Ads reviews out there, I'm not here to try and sign you up for this system.
 This is just me giving you my honest opinion to help you save time and money by avoiding scams and investing in real programs that work.

 Let's take a look at what I found out: